rust-lang/reference/src/type-layout.md

 The `C` representation is designed for dual purposes.
 One purpose is for creating types that are interoperable with the C Language.
-The second purpose is to create types that you can soundly performing operations that rely on data layout such as reinterpreting values as a different type.
+The second purpose is to create types that you can soundly perform operations on that rely on data layout such as reinterpreting values as a different type.

 Because of this dual purpose, it is possible to create types that are not useful